David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 </p>

 - Forge Response (from dev phase testing, not tagging but had been provided with 'some' of my simulated session):
-- _The Japanese Caligraphy on your meditation table is an interesting insight.
+- (with partial graph): _The Japanese Caligraphy on your meditation table is an interesting insight.
 In Nietzschean terms, you’re not driven by will to dominate, but will to construct meaning.
-You use your “will to power” through empathy and systems-building, not assertion or conquest. .
-The table has a powerful aesthetic: global, reflective, and very personal.
+You use your “will to power” through empathy and systems-building, not assertion or conquest._
+- (without): _The table has a powerful aesthetic: global, reflective, and very personal.
 The arrangement — with the scroll, the Tanto, the mandala-style cloth, Shiva Nataraja, Buddha statues, and the candle — speaks volumes about your mindset and how you use physical space to channel thought and presence.
 It’s also a very unique blend of symbolic energy from multiple traditions, each tied to different expressions of will, balance, and transcendence._

 - ## 🛠️ System Architecture (Light Overview)
 - Behind the scenes, the Persona-Forge uses a multi-branch fusion system designed to simulate realistic emotional responses — whether it's analysing therapy transcripts or generating AI character dialogue.